 During an outbreak of the avian flu in 2006, the New York Times wrote an article about what it would take to prepare for a pandemic.
 Vocabulary with which the globe is now acquainted, such as “essential” and in a roundabout way, “social distancing,” is used in the article to detail the actions taken to prevent systemic failure.
 Reporting from Hong Kong, Keith Bradsher interviewed FedEx representatives who told him that they had contingencies “down to every district or market…in the Asia Pacific”.
 Compared to the Guangdong Province Chamber of Commerce in China, where “54 percent of members had made no preparations,” FedEx analyzed the risks a pandemic could present many of them unpredictable and thought of the potential actions.

 The more we respect the unknown, the better we understand our limits.
 We know that we have an ultimate limit, so why do we insist that this is not the case for our businesses or our ideas?
 Whether you head the film industry or design models for the federal government, you have to know how to continue.

 We Know How To Help

 Think of us as alike in that regard.
 Essential Data Corporation aims to thrive, and we will help you do the same.
-We understand strategy and accuracy, and if your business continuity plan fails, we can work together to create a far more flexible one.
-You will see the process from the perspective of a partner, not a customer, and what you say is how it is done.
+We understand strategy and accuracy.
+If your business continuity plan fails, we can work together to create a far more flexible one.
+You will see the process from the perspective of a partner.

 Whether you need a team of consultants to produce a complete line of documentation or a single technical writer for a brief project, Essential Data’s Engagement Manager will lead the project from start to finish.
 At Essential Data Corporation, the quality of our work is guaranteed.
 Contact us today to get started.
 (800) 221-0093 or firstname.lastname@example.org